DavSanchez/theam_test_crm_api/README.md

 // TODO

 ### ... and much more!
 I mean, this was done in a week, while working full time and with a world-spanning viral crisis in full force!
-Sure there is a lot to troubleshoot :)
+Sure there is room for improvement :)